Patbox/StyledPlayerList/README.md

 # Styled Player List
 is a simple mod that allows server owners to style their player list as they like!

-If you hav any questions, you can ask thm on my [Discord](https://discord.com/invite/AbqPPppgrd)
+If you have any questions, you can ask them on my [Discord](https://discord.com/invite/AbqPPppgrd)

 ![Example image](https://i.imgur.com/hxZjOzY.png)